 Producing beautiful bokeh can also depend on the lens itself.
 This is due to the unique optical designs of different lenses.

 Ideally, try and use a lens that has aperture settings as low as f/1.4, f/1.8, or at least f/2.8.
-Lenses that start at f/3.5, which are common in basic kit zoom lenses, may not create the incredible-looking bokeh you want.
+Lenses that start at f/3.5, which are common in basic kit zoom lenses, may not create the incredible-looking effect you want.
 Also, higher quality lenses are usually best, but don’t spend too much money at the start.

 Experimenting with Bokeh